 - We saw three types of functional testing

 - Boundary Value Testing

 - Equivalence Class Testing

 - Decision Table-Based Testing

-- What is the common thread among the above methods?

-Functional Testing - 2

-- The common thread among these techniques - they all view a program as a mathematical function that maps its inputs to its outputs.
+- The common thread among these techniques is that they all view a program as a mathematical function that maps its inputs to its outputs.

+- We now look at questions related to testing effort, testing efficiency, and testing effectiveness.